-How to Attract Home Improvement Leads
+How to Get Home Improvement Leads

 - Helpful DIY project tips

-- Remodeling guides
+- Remodeling guides or catalogs

 2. Offer Incentives

 Okay, so you have customers interested in your products or services.
 The next step is to offer incentives that encourage your customer to buy the product or service.

 What do we mean?
 As an example, let’s say your ideal customer is a homeowner remodeling their kitchen.
 A kitchen is a big purchase.
 They found your website, registered for a free consult, but didn't show up.
 (But, you have their email and phone number).